Admission to the (R)MA-programme in Archaeology.

-In this challenging course, we will explore the functioning of this formative phase in Roman imperialism and expansionism using primarily archaeological data from the Western Mediterranean.
-We will focus on the archaeology of the Italian and Iberian peninsulas, Corsica, Sicily and South France.
+In this challenging course, we will explore the functioning of this formative phase in Roman imperialism and expansionism using primarily archaeological data from the Italian and Iberian peninsulas.
 We will develop various theoretical and methodological approaches and establish parameters to study and explain early Roman society and its performance in military, demographic and socio-economic respects.

 Knowledge of the main theories on Roman imperialism, including their classical philosophical backgrounds;